 What are Provincial Nominee Programs?

-Provincial Nominee Programs allow provinces and territories in Canada to manage their own immigration systems by granting them the ability to nominate individuals for permanent residence.
-This immigration program was created in 1998 for the purpose of helping spread immigration evenly across Canada.
+Provincial Nominee Programs are a way to give more power and authority to Canadian provinces and territories to manage their own immigration systems.
+Each province or territory can nominate individuals for permanent residence who they believe will be a positive impact on their community.
+This immigration program was created in 1998 for the purpose of helping spread immigration evenly across Canada’s provinces and territories.

 What Provincial Nominee Programs are available in Canada?